-Is “versus” Capitalized in a Title?
-Quick Answer
+Is "Versus" Capitalized in a Title?

 When you're crafting the perfect title, every word counts, including the little ones like 'and,' 'but,' or 'versus.'
 You might wonder if smaller words, especially 'versus,' deserve a capital letter.
 Depending on whether you're following the guidelines of Chicago, MLA, APA, or AP style, the rules can change.
 If you're keen to polish your titles to shine, stay tuned to unlock the secrets of capitalizing 'versus' and make your headlines grammar-perfect.